How to Secure Pledge with Hardware Wallet

 EOF

-If you are using IP Addresses instead of hostnames for the registered relays, replace --single-host-pool-relay with --pool-relay-ipv4 in the script.
+If you are using IP Addresses instead of hostnames for the registered relays, replace `--single-host-pool-relay` with `--pool-relay-ipv4` in the script.

 You can register as many relays as you want (one or more).
-You just have to repeat the --single-host-pool-relay and --pool-relay-port parameters for each of them.
+You just have to repeat the `--single-host-pool-relay` and `--pool-relay-port` parameters for each of them.

 The pledge wallet and the rewards wallet are the same one in this case.
-But it is possible to create and set different wallets for them.
-Paths are based on normal coincashew install, please update paths as necessary.
+But it is possible to create and set different wallets for them.\

 **Next:**